B’nai Mitzvah Program Timeline

 During the meeting with Rabbi Heaps, feedback is provided on the D’var Torah, allowing each student to complete the final version.
 The final draft is re-sent to Rabbi Heaps for final approval and then it is ready to go!
 We recommend each student practice reading it out loud.
 Recording the talk with a video camera (or i-phone) allows them to play it back and see how it looks and sounds.
-Each student will also practice reading the D’var Torah from the bimah during their tutoring sessions with Adam or at the Bar or Bat Mitzvah rehearsal.
+Each student will also practice reading the D’var Torah from the bimah during their tutoring sessions with Cantor Friedman or at the Bar or Bat Mitzvah rehearsal.

 Five Weeks Before

-During this time frame, Sarabeth will work with your family to determine the specific individuals you want to call to the Bimah for different honors during the service.
+During this time frame, Cindy will work with your family to determine the specific individuals you want to call to the Bimah for different honors during the service.
 We have many opportunities for non-Jewish family and friends to participate as well.

 Week of the Service- Rehearsal

-The week of the B’nai Mitzvah, your family (parents and student) will be asked to join Adam for a rehearsal.
+The week of the B’nai Mitzvah, your family (parents and student) will be asked to join Cantor Friedman for a rehearsal.
 The date and time for this will be sent to you via e-mail six weeks prior to the rehearsal date.
 If your child is being called to the Torah with another student, both families attend this rehearsal.
 Plan to spend 1.5 hours at the rehearsal to help everyone feel comfortable before the big day.

 You will also have the opportunity to schedule a photo session at Temple Jeremiah, if you would like to have one.